tomasuciu/compass/README.md

 **compass** is designed to be easily integrated into larger projects.
 To that end, its only dependency is [Eigen 3.3](http://eigen.tuxfamily.org).
 Further, **compass** can be collapsed into a singular header file using the included Python script, though, the benefits of this are minimal considering the small scale and incomplexity of the codebase.

-**compass** is in the early stages of its development and has not been exhaustively tested and optimized.
-As such, it is not recommended for use in production.

 The taxonomy of **compass** comprises three broad categories of algorithms &mdash; algebraic, geometric, and specialized &mdash; as well as several subcatagories which are further discussed in the [usage](#usage) section.
 An algorithm's classification is given in its relation to the following function.

 <p align="center">